hieuimba/Watson-App/README.md

  - Interactive TradingView chart

 ##### "Add to Watchlist" button from PSC screen
- - Optimize work-flow by sending a watch item directly from PSC screen
+ - Ability to add a watch item directly from PSC screen

 ##### Other:
- - Add icon & theme color
+ - Added icon & theme color
  - Post-release fixes

 ---